nvdaes/emule/readme.md

 *	nvda+shift+C: Copies the contents of the last read column to the clipboard.

 ## Changes for 3.0 ##
-*	 To search text in readonly edit boxes, now we can use the dialog and commands available in NVDA.
+*	 To search text in the readonly edit boxes,  the find dialog  can be used, such as nvda+control+f to activate the find dialog.

 ## Changes for 2.0 ##
 *	 Add-on help is available from the Add-ons Manager.